I see so many different places

-Who teach us to speak in different ways
+Who teach speech in different ways

-We say we follow sacred road
+We claim that we follow the sacred road

 When trust is gone, the mountain crumbles;

-Rivers die and fade away
+Rivers dry and fade away

-Turn it into a cloud.
+Turning into a cloud.

 Cultural diversity, living in communal harmony